tony-waters/tony-waters.github.io/_posts/2026-09-01-resilience4j-rate-limiter.md

                75 |           5
 ```

-Clearly, once the request rate exceeds the configured quota, a large proportion of the confirmation emails are not sent.
+Clearly, once the `email-service` request rate exceeds the configured quota, a large proportion of the confirmation emails are not sent.

 From the perspective of `email-service`, however, this is exactly what the rate limiter is intended to achieve.
 Instead of accepting unlimited traffic and becoming overloaded, the service controls how much work it accepts during each time window.